outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 ## Elitist Hiring Says: Longer Processes Mean Better Quality Hires

 No one enjoys being greeted with a 10 stage interview process.
 Most interviews I've done have ranged from 3 hours all the way to 15 hours+.
-Elitist hiring thinks we are 'weeding' out the applicants that won't fit, and making people do lots of tests and trials makes the company a kind of exclusive club.
+An Elitist hiring mindset believes this 'weeds' out the applicants that won't fit, and making people do lots of tests and trials makes the company a kind of exclusive club.
 In reality, the more hoops to jump through the less likely you are to find and attract diverse people that really fit your needs.

 No amount of process is going to account for when that person joins the team and you really get to know who you have hired.

 ## Compassionate Hiring Says: Your Time Is Precious To Us

-Compassionate hiring says let's do the minimum we need to do to make sure you get your questions answered and we get reasonable confidence that you are a great addition to the team.
+Compassionate hiring says let's do the minimum we need to do to make sure you we get reasonable confidence that you are a great addition to the team and that you get your questions answered.

-Women tend to be the primary caregivers and many other people have critical time commitments outside of work.
+Many people have critical time commitments outside of work - especially women who [tend to be the primary caregivers](https://www.amazon.co.uk/Better-Allies-Approach-Hiring/dp/1732723338).
 During the hiring process, they may not only be holding down their current job but looking after others, working a second job and so on.
 To maximise the chances of not just attracting those with the privilege of time on their hands we need to respect these time commitments of others.

 We should avoid the opposite end of the scale where the entire interview is only a 45 min chat with the CTO.
 This disadvantages the applicant in the long term, because they don’t get time to meet the team or have their questions about the business answered in any detail.

 Be transparent about the process so that applicants know exactly what they are getting into and if they can dedicate the time to it.

 ### Challenge Yourself
-Use your new job requirements list to come up with the lightest possible process that directly addresses these and whether a applicant fits the bill or not.
+Use your new job requirements list to come up with the lightest possible process that directly addresses these and whether an applicant fits the bill or not.
 Keep the entire interview process under 3 hours maximum as a general rule.
 Publish this on your careers page transparently.

 Ensure the process gives the applicant exposure to members of the team they will be working with _as early as possible_ so they can get answers to any questions they have and put any concerns to rest before you use up any more of their time.